marcj/npm-local-development/README.md

 those packages to `includes` either way.
-The problem arises when your `other-package` has `peerDependencies`, which you have installed in the root package: Node and the compiled won't find them, as it resolves the symlink first, and then parent folder of `other-package` resolves to a different once.
+The problem arises when your `other-package` has `peerDependencies`, which you have installed in the root package: Node and the compiled won't find them, as it resolves the symlink first, and then the parent folder of `other-package` resolves to a different one.
-That resolves folder is usually not a children directory of your root package, so it can not find the actual packages in `peerDependencies`.
-Symlinks forces you to install the `peerDependencies` in your `other-package` before you can use them correctly in the root package.
-This leads to transitive instances being broken, see point 2.
+That resolved folder is usually not a children directory of your root package, so it can not find the actual packages in `peerDependencies` anymore.
+Also, symlinks forces you to install the `peerDependencies` in your `other-package` before you can use them correctly in the root package, but that leads to transitive instances being broken, see point 2.

 #### 2. Transitive dependencies break in Node